What is a Large Language Model (LLM)? A Beginner's Guide

 Output: Spam (with 95% confidence)

 Inference is what allows us to practically apply machine learning models, turning the complex patterns learned during training into useful outputs for real-world applications.
 For LLMs, this enables a wide range of applications from chatbots and content generation to language translation and text summarization.
+Explore our AI POCs to see how we've implemented these capabilities in real business scenarios.

 Advantages of LLMs (Large Language Models)